jasonheecs/ubuntu-server-setup/README.md

 bash setup.sh
 ```

-You can change the setup's default timezone by editing setup.sh

 # Setup prompts
 When the setup script is run, you will be prompted to enter the username and password of the new user account.